Warning: Contains spoilers.

 - “The VIP dialog and acting in Squid Game made me feel like I was in some tavern while playing the Witcher and the NPCs were just taking turns spouting off lines.
 Nearly ruined the whole show for me,” another user tweeted.

-VIPs respond: In an interview with The Guardian, the VIP actors expressed their thoughts on having been bashed on social media.
+, the VIP actors expressed their thoughts on having been bashed on social media.
 They also provided a better understanding of their performances in “Squid Game.”

 - “I suffer from extreme clinical depression, so it’s been a bit of a challenge,” VIP two actor Daniel C Kennedy stated.
 “Initially, I was gutted by the comments but, with time and distance and some honest self-reflection, I’ve been better able to filter the feedback into the stuff I can use to improve next time, versus the stuff that is bound to come when you’re part of a project that gets global recognition.”